Why is my dog biting and how do I stop it?

 For biting that’s directed at other people or occurs outside the home, there are many common causes, including your dog feeling fearful, being startled, or protecting/guarding you or resources that they believe to be theirs.
 Understanding the driver behind the biting behavior can help you figure out how best to stop it.

-The easiest way to ensure this behavior doesn’t occur is to train a puppy not to bite as soon as they’re old enough to understand commands.
+The easiest way to ensure this behavior doesn’t occur is to train a puppy not to bite from the outset.
+Here’s how to stop a puppy biting.
 But if your dog is already well past that stage, don’t worry, you can still teach them to stop biting even if they’re well into their adult years.

 Below, we talk you through the most common reasons why your dog might be biting and provide you with some simple steps that you can take to ensure that you can quickly and easily put a stop to this behavior.